What do we list?

 The statutory address and other information give an indication of the special architectural or historic interest of the building.
 But the listed building record isn’t intended to be a definitive historical account or a complete description of the building.
 Search for a listed building Download a glossary of architectural terms commonly used in the listed building record.Download our guide for owners and occupiers of Scotland’s listed buildings.

 A new-look listed building record will launch in 2015 following a redesign.
 We hope you will find this more user friendly.

 What does the listing include?

-- Were the structures built before 1948?
+- were built before 1948

-- Do the structures clearly relate in terms of their (original) function to the main subject of the listing?
+- clearly relate to the main subject of the listing in terms of their (original) function

 Contact your planning authority if you are unsure about what is covered by a listing.